 Annick Donkers via Getty Images

 The biggest celebration in Mexico is only a couple days away!
 You may be thinking to yourself, “but wait, Cinco de Mayo was months ago?”
 You’re right-- Cinco de Mayo was months ago, but we’re talking about Dia de la Independencia (Independence Day).
-Every 16th of September is Mexico’s grandest fiesta as the entire country celebrates their nation’s independence from Spanish rule in 1821.
+Every 16th of September is Mexico’s grandest fiesta as the entire country celebrates their nation’s independence from Spanish rule.
 Today we’re sharing 5 facts you may not know about this historic day in Mexican history.

 The War Was Led By a Priest